The Makers: Reykjavik

 The Makers: Reykjavik is a series of free public forums designed to educate about the Cold War and the threat still posed by its legacy of nuclear weapons.
 It brings together artists in discussion with the diplomats, policymakers, and scientists who have shaped the history of the Cold War and nuclear policy.
 The initial program was held at the Carnegie Institution for Science.
 Currently, the forums are virtual with decision-makers from government, science, and civil society discussing the threat still posed by nuclear proliferation.

 The Makers: Reykjavik #1, recorded live at the Carnegie Institution for Science

 (L-R) Kurt Elftmann, Edward Gero, David Bryan Jackson, Amb.
 Thomas Graham, Jr., Richard Rhodes

 Watch The Makers: Reykjavik

-Then help Tonic produce Richard Rhodes wonderful play by subscribing to our Patreon creator page.
+Then help Tonic produce Richard Rhodes' wonderful play by donating or subscribing to our Patreon creator page.